ranfysvalle02/just-a-bag-of-words/README.md

 ['Tokenization', 'is', "n't", 'as', 'easy', 'as', 'it', 'seems', '.']
 ```

+### **Why use Punkt?**

+Punkt is designed to split sentences and words more intelligently than just splitting by spaces or punctuation marks.
+Here’s why it’s essential:

+1. **Sentence and Word Tokenization**: Punkt handles both sentence and word tokenization, recognizing sentence boundaries and handling edge cases like abbreviations, which might confuse a simple space-based tokenizer.

+2. **Language-Agnostic**: While primarily built for English, Punkt can be adapted for other languages with minimal modification.

+3. **Handling Edge Cases**: Consider sentences like *"Dr. Smith isn't available."* A naive approach might split "Dr." as a standalone token, but Punkt is designed to recognize "Dr." as an abbreviation and not a sentence boundary.

+4. **Contractions**: It handles contractions like "isn't" by splitting it into two tokens: "is" and "n't", which is important for many NLP tasks that require analyzing individual word units.

+In short, Punkt helps make tokenization more accurate by handling linguistic nuances and complex tokenization scenarios that basic splitting functions might miss.

 ### Key Insights:

 - **Handling Contractions:** Notice how "isn't" is split into "is" and "n't", reflecting the underlying meaning more accurately.